Diving Deeper Series: Under the surface of LGBTI funding data

 The biennial Global Resources Report contains over 125 pages of data and analysis – and yet there are many more ways to assess and engage with the information collected by Funders for LGBTQ Issues and Global Philanthropy Project.

 In 2021, for the first time, GPP is sharing a series of “Diving Deeper” briefs to explore a number of new analyses using the GRR dataset.
-These briefs focus on: global LBQTI funding, the role of intermediaries and government embassies in global LGBTI funding, and regional trends.
+These briefs focus on: global LBQTI funding, the role of intermediaries and government embassies in global LGBTI funding, and funding for LGBTI sex workers.
 As we move towards development of the next iteration of the Global Resources Report which will be published in 2022, this series further illuminates the importance of the GRR data in ongoing strategy and advocacy towards impactful resourcing of LGBTI human rights advancement and inclusive development.
 The “Diving Deeper” briefs are developed to serve as tools for LGBTI movements, funders, and policy makers.

 The “Diving Deeper” brief series is developed by the GPP staff, with additional review and feedback from members and other key partners.